DavidBoja/pose-independent-anthropometry/Readme.md

 ## 0️⃣ Baseline models

-In order to evaluate the baseline on a given dataset, first you need to fit the SMPL body model onto the provided landmarks:
+In order to evaluate the baseline models described in the paper on a given dataset, first you need to fit the SMPL body model onto the provided landmarks by running:
 ```bash
 cd scripts
 python add_shape_to_dataset.py --dataset_path <path/to/dataset>